Washington State Train Rides

 The Northwest Railway Museum operates an Interpretive Railway Program called the Snoqualmie Valley Railroad.
 This five mile common carrier railroad allows museum visitors to experience a train excursion aboard antique railroad coaches through the Upper Snoqualmie Valley.
 Trains operate on Saturdays and Sundays from April through October.
 On display is the 1926 Baldwin Locomotive Works No.11, a 2-6-6-2 steam locomotive owned by the United States Plywood Corp.
 Directions.

 The Chelatchie Prairie Railroad runs historic 10 mile-diesel train rides through scenic Clark County, WA.
 Train rides depart from Yacolt, Wa. located just north of the Vancouver/Portland area roughly 20 miles East of I-5 in the foothills of Mount St. Helens.
-Travel over rugged logging territory through a 330-foot tunnel, cross over the Lewis River on a trestle bridge.
+Train rides travel over rugged logging territory, through a 330-foot tunnel, and cross over the Lewis River on a trestle bridge.
 Railroad operates train rides on weekends during the summer.
 Directions.